atk4/data/docs/model.rst

 into database that does support a field type (Serialization)

-Furthermore, because you define Models as a class, it is very easy to introduce your own extensions which may include Hooks and Actions.
+Furthermore, because you define Models as a class, it is very easy to introduce your own extensions which may include Hooks and Queries.

-There are many advanced topics that ATK Data covers, such as References, Joins, Aggregation, SQL actions, Unions, Deep Traversal and Containment.
+There are many advanced topics that ATK Data covers, such as References, Joins, Aggregation, SQL queries, Unions, Deep Traversal and Containment.

-The design is also very extensible allowing you to introduce new Field types, Join strategies, Reference patterns, Action types.
+The design is also very extensible allowing you to introduce new Field types, Join strategies, Reference patterns, User Actions and Query types.

-I suggest you to read the next section to make sure you fully understand the Model and its role in ATK Data.
+The next section contains more information on the Model and its role in ATK Data.

 Understanding Model
 ===================